 Networking strategies can be particularly effective when searching for higher paying job opportunities.
 You may find yourself connecting with people who could give you inside information about available positions or provide contacts that could lead to better salaries.
 Additionally, salary negotiation also plays an important part in achieving higher wages.
 With practice and confidence, negotiations become easier – so don’t forget this crucial step!

-It’s important to remember that while money isn’t everything, the right amount of compensation can help make all the difference in terms of career satisfaction and motivation.
+It’s important to remember that earn school counselor degree online isn’t everything, the right amount of compensation can help make all the difference in terms of career satisfaction and motivation.

 Taking control over what you earn requires some research and effort but having realistic expectations will increase the chances of success significantly.
 Moving into our next section, let us consider certification requirements needed to work as a school counselor.